PRONATION VS. SUPINATION

 Which needs to push off into the next measure in the walking or running stride.

-Read Next – Pronation : what is it and what it does to my body
+Read Next – Pronation: what is it and what does it to my body

 Are you a pronator or a supinator?